ma2web/horizon/README.md

 # TODO

-Making `type.ts` file separate and moving to the specefic related directory`
+1- Making `type.ts` file separate and moving to the specefic related directory` 2* Makeing store management a bit more clean
+3* Also we can move the global command search into the context store